Z. D. Ramsdell House

 Z. D. Ramsdell House, also known as The Ramsdell House, is a historic home located at Ceredo, Wayne County, West Virginia, atop a mound claimed to be an Indian burial mound.
 It was built in 1857–1858, and is a two-story red brick and frame dwelling measuring 30 feet wide and 48 feet deep.
 It sits on a stone foundation and is in the Greek Revival-style with a gable roof.
 Zophar D. Ramsdell came to Ceredo at the invitation of the town's founder, and fellow abolitionist, Eli Thayer.
 He built a shoe and boot factory, served as a Captain and Quartermaster during the American Civil War, served as a postmaster after the war, and served as a legislative representative in the West Virginia State Senate during 1868 and 1869.
-The home is believed to be one of the last stops of The Underground Railroad before crossing the Ohio River to freedom.
+The home is believed to be one of the last stops of the Underground Railroad before crossing the Ohio River to freedom.
 It is open as a historic house museum.

-It was listed on the National Register of Historic Places in 1983.
+It was listed on the National Register of Historic Places in 1983, and was acquired by the Town of Ceredo, who currently owns and maintains it.